jobe3774/raspend/README.md

 ```

-When all initialization stuff is done (adding commands, creating data acquisition threads), then you start your application by calling the **run** method of **RaspendApplication**.
+When all initialization stuff is done (adding commands, creating threads), then you start your application by calling the **run** method of **RaspendApplication**.
 The **RaspendApplication** class installs signal handlers for SIGTERM and SIGINT, so you can quit your application by pressing CTRL+C or sending one of the signals via the **kill** command of your shell.

-Please have a look at the examples included in this project to get a better understanding. *example1.py* and *example2.py* show how to do most of the work yourself, while *example3.py* shows you the most convenient way of using this framework.
+Please have a look at the examples included in this project to get a better understanding. *example1.py* and *example2.py* show how to do most of the work yourself, while *example3.py* shows you the most convenient way of using this framework. *example4.py* is identical to *example3.py* but extended by a **PublishDataHandler**.

 ## How to use the HTTP interface?